inteliquent/apache-hadoop-packaging/README.md

 *Note: If the host folder `/etc/hadoop` is empty the container will write a set of default config files and exit.
 Once the files are updated restart the container and the selected specialization will run with the updated configuration.*

+*Note: The container expects the logs to be stored in the `/var/log/hadoop` folder.
+Keep that in mind when updating the configuration files.*

 For more information on how to deploy an Apache Hadoop cluster please visit the [project site](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/ClusterSetup.html).